CONNECT-platform/connective-html/README.md

 # How To Use

+> **WARNING**: This project is in really early stage, and should not be used for any means other than experimentation.
+To re-iterate, DO NOT USE THIS ON PRODUCTION (or do so at your own risk).
+All of the APIs at this stage are subject to change without any prior notice.

 The documentation (in-code and guides) are under construction.
 In the meanwhile, all I can offer are the following examples:

 ## Interactive Hellow World